made-by-chris/deface/README.md

 deface - facebook defaced
 =============

+*Work in Progress*
+no 'message recieved' alerts.
+disable extension to see normal facebook

 Official FF and Chrome extensions will be in their respective stores shortly.
 Perhaps a node-webkit desktop chat app for linux/OSX also :).